 A completely free-running camera reads the input from the sensor permanently.
 Upon an “image query”, the current image is captured completely.
 After this, new image acquisition is started and then this completely captured image is transferred to the PC.
 Sensors, PLC, and push buttons for manual operation can perform these image queries.
 Triggers also depend on the type of camera you have installed in the system.

 Also Read: CAMERA FUNDAMENTALS IN MACHINE VISION

 In a machine vision system, the cameras are responsible for taking the light information from a scene and converting it into digital information i.e. pixels using CMOS or CCD sensors.
-The sensor is the foundation of any machine vision system.
+Raghava believes that the sensor is the foundation of any machine vision system.
 Many key specifications of the system correspond to the camera’s image sensor.
-These key aspects include resolution, the total number of rows and columns of pixels the sensor accommodates.
+These key aspects include resolution, the total number of rows, and columns of pixels the sensor accommodates.
 The higher the resolution, the more data the system collects, and the more precisely it can judge discrepancies in the environment.
 However, more data demands more processing, which can significantly limit the performance of a system.

 Based on the image format, cameras could be of three major types:

 Based on the acquisition type, cameras could be classified into two major categories:

 While cameras and sensors are crucial, they alone are not sufficient to capture an image.

 Raghava explained that the light from the source has to be focused adequately by a lens on the sensor for it to capture the image with maximum clarity.
 The lens should provide appropriate working distance, image resolution, and magnification for a vision system.
 To calibrate magnification precisely, it is necessary to know the camera’s image sensor size and the field of view that is desirable.
 Some of the most commonly used lenses include:

 These lenses are optimized for focusing to infinity with low distortion and vignette.